jaysonwebb/rops-airflow/README.md

 ### Outcomes from this round of testing

 - July 25: Solved the pagination problem.
+- July 26: How do we map email address to a company.
+We don't have account sid

 ## Next
 Eventually I think we'll want to: